Latent learning: episodic memory complements parametric learning by enabling flexible reuse of experiences: Background

 Our work suggests a potential complementary benefit of episodic memory: it could support more flexible use of past experiences in contrast to cortical learning, while cortical learning might be more closely tied to some aspects of the task or format in which the original experiences occurred.
-This suggestion is consistent with the lesion findings above, and more broadly compatible with arguments that the hippocampus plays a crucial role in organizing (spatial) knowledge into structures that support flexible learning and behavior \citep{behrens2018cognitive,raju2024space}---and in linking memories together to enable generalizations such as transitive inferences \citep{eichenbaum2009neurobiology,kumaran2012generalization} and imagination \citep{hassabis2007patients}.
+This suggestion is consistent with the lesion findings above, and more broadly compatible with arguments that the hippocampus plays a crucial role in organizing (spatial) knowledge into structures that support flexible learning and behavior \citep{behrens2018cognitive,raju2024space,sun2023organizing}---and in linking memories together to enable generalizations such as transitive inferences \citep{eichenbaum2009neurobiology,kumaran2012generalization} and imagination \citep{hassabis2007patients}.

-\para{Transformers, context, and episodic memory in natural intelligence:} Several recent works note related connections between key computational features of transformers and natural intelligence.
-Most saliently, \citet{russin2025parallel} highlight how capacity and flexibility tradeoffs between parametric learning and in-context learning relate to similar tradeoffs in human intelligence.
-More generally, various works have made computational connections between transformer attention mechanisms and episodic memory in the brain \citep{whittington2022relating,gershman2025key}.
+\para{Transformers, context, and episodic memory in natural intelligence:} Several recent works note related connections between key features of transformers and natural intelligence.
+Most saliently, \citet{russin2025parallel} highlight how capacity and flexibility tradeoffs between parametric learning and in-context learning relate to similar tradeoffs in human intelligence---specifically, with in-context learning having greater flexibility and potential for compositional generalization, but less capacity, relative to in-weights learning.
+More generally, various works have noted connections between transformer attention mechanisms and episodic memory in the brain \citep{whittington2022relating,gershman2025key}.
 Our work complements these, by showing how these connections could point to important contributions of episodic memory to generalization, in both transformers and natural intelligence.